Kris Bryant Player Props: Rockies vs. Diamondbacks

 Kris Bryant At The Plate

-- Bryant leads Colorado with 30 hits and a team-best slugging percentage of .443.
+- Bryant leads Colorado in slugging percentage (.426) thanks to seven extra-base hits.

-- Among the qualifying hitters in MLB play, his batting average ranks 20th, his on-base percentage ranks 39th, and he is 74th in the league in slugging.
+- Among qualified hitters, he ranks 31st in batting average, while his on-base percentage ranks 58th and he is 85th in slugging.

-- Bryant enters this game on a four-game hitting streak.
-In his last outings, he's hitting .389.

 - Bryant has had an RBI in eight games this year.